-Placement of a pupil on the SEND List will be made by the SENCO after a consultation has taken place between class teacher and parents/ carers and/or SENCo and parents/ carers.
-External support services may advise on targets for a new Personal Learning Plan and provide specialist input to the support process.
+Placement of a pupil on the SEND list will be made by the SENCO after a consultation has taken place between class teacher and parents/ carers, and/or SENCo and parents/ carers.
+External support services may advise on provision for a new Personalised Provision Plan and provide specialist input to the support process.

-Personal Learning Plan intervention will usually be triggered when despite receiving adapted teaching and a sustained level of support, a pupil:
+Personalised Provision Plan intervention will usually be triggered when despite receiving QFT and a sustained level of support, a pupil:

-- · Still makes little or no progress in specific areas over a long period - · Continues to work at a level that is considerably lower than expected for a pupil at a similar age - · Continues to experience difficulty in developing literacy/numeracy skills - · Has emotional difficulties that substantially impede their learning

-· Has sensory or physical needs requiring additional specialist equipment or visits/advice from specialists.

-• Has communication or interaction difficulties that impede the development of social relationships, thus presenting barriers to learning
+- · Still makes little or no progress in specific areas over a long period - · Continues to work at National Curriculum levels (or equivalent) considerably lower than expected for a pupil at a similar age - · Continues to experience difficulty in developing literacy/numeracy skills - · Has emotional problems that substantially impede their learning - · Has sensory or physical needs requiring additional specialist equipment or visits/advice from specialists. - · Has communication or interaction problems that impede the development of social relationships, thus presenting barriers to learning